 Regarding Covid-19 (corona virus)

-New rectriction due to the decision by the Vice-Chancellor – December 21
+Restrictions due to the decision by the Vice-Chancellor

 As the spread of the Covid-19 infection remains serious, the government announced additional restrictions for the whole of Sweden on December 18, 2020.
 Lund University has therefore updated the Vice-Chancellor decision and all students have a responsibility to follow the ´restrictions until further notice.

 The following applies to students at the Department of Communication and Media:

 - All activities that are not necessary to carry out with a physical presence on the University's premises are to be carried out digitally.
 This may involve changes in teaching and examinations during January – more information will be available via your learning platform Canvas or on the course website and will be updated as soon as possible.

-- All students are encouraged to study from home by default until January 24, 2021.
+- All students are encouraged to study from home by default.
 Study spaces and computer rooms are to be left accessible during this period only to a limited extent and for students who need such a space, e.g. for information retrieval, use of reference materials, access to distance learning and examination equipment.
-Other spaces intended for students, such as group rooms and lunch rooms etc. must remain closed during this period.
+Other spaces intended for students, such as group rooms and lunch rooms etc. remain closed during this period.

 - Our houses will be closed to the public.
 But KOM students have access with their LU cards.
 Current opening hours can be found on www.ht.lu.se/en/the-faculties/our-buildings/lux/ orwww.ht.lu.se/en/the-faculties/our-buildings/sol-building/

 - Our libraries are to be kept open with limited hours for the University's employees and students to the extent necessary to allow deposits or lending